 Here we publish information about Oyster cards, including how many cards have been used, how much money is on Oyster cards, sales of Oyster cards by different types of outlet, incomplete pay as you go journeys and information on usage of the photocard schemes.

-Pay as you go journeys with Oyster
+Analysis of Oyster pay as you go journeys

 We publish statistics relating to pay as you go journeys made using Oyster cards.
 The information is presented by four-weekly accounting periods starting in April 2014 and includes: